MilanAsk/sprint2/readme.md

-# Project Sprint1
+# Project Sprint2

-My first project
+My second project

 The project was made by Askerov Milan